 New Zealand LLB holders seeking admission to the High Court can apply to the Council for a Certificate of Completion to show they have met all the educational requirements to be a lawyer.

-If you apply for a Certificate of Completion after 1 January 2025 and your 'qualifications for admission' are current - meaning they are less than 10 years old at the time you apply - you will not have to complete the new requirements.
+If you apply for a Certificate of Completion after 1 January 2025 and your 'qualifications for admission' are current - meaning they are less than 10 years old at the time you apply - you will not have to complete the new requirement.

 'Qualifications for admission' are: